|This has been a LOT of together time. |

 And family is everything.

-Current availability is for Fall & Winter 2021 sessions and I am reserving due dates through Spring 2022.
+Current availability is for Spring & Summer 2022 sessions and I am reserving due dates through the end of 2022.
 Please get in touch to get all the details and begin planning your family's session.

-If you’re expecting a little one in the greater Anchorage area or desperately need updated pictures of your own growing family, then I would love to chat about documenting these unforgettable moments and memories
+If you’re expecting a little one in the greater Anchorage or Matsu Valley area or desperately need updated pictures of your own growing family, then I would love to chat about documenting these unforgettable moments and memories

 Megan Marlene Photography offers Maternity, Newborn, Baby, Fresh 48, and Family Sessions for the Greater Anchorage Area, including Kenai, Girdwood, Eagle River, Chugiak, Palmer, Wasilla, Big Lake, Sutton, and welcomes families from across Alaska.